Har0ldf1nch/truly/README.md

-# truly
+# Truly
-Truly is a program written in Python
+Truly is a program written in Python.
+It just checks URL is Wordpress or not.